Carolinamarcondesp/online_Store/README.md

 ## Comments

-This academic workproject was made under a short deadline along with others homeworks and projects the we had to delivery at the same time.. so there's a lot written in Portuguese..
+This academic workproject was made under a short deadline along with others homeworks and projects the we had to deliver at the same time.. so there's a lot written in Portuguese..
 I will, overtime, work to change it to english only. =)

 Copyright © _09/03/2023_ _A.Carolina_